dockhero/documentation/chapter1.md

 $ heroku addons:create dockhero
 ```

 It takes 2-3 minutes to spin up and configure an EC2 instance with Docker server and monitoring tools.
 You can track the provisioning status in add-on dashboard.
-When the provisioning is done, two environment variables are set in Heroku config:
+When the provisioning is done, the following environment variables are set in Heroku config:

 * DOCKHERO\_HOST - this is the address of the machine.
 It can be used to connect to the services you will launch there
 * DOCKHERO\_CERTS\_URL - this one is used internally by the CLI plugin to download the certificates and connect to Docker